joshaven/string_score/README.md

 # Notes
-string_score.js does not have any external dependencies other then a reasonably new browser.
+string_score.js does not have any external dependencies other than a reasonably new browser.

-The tests located in the tests folder relies the files located in the tests folder.
+The tests located in the tests folder rely on the files located in the tests folder.

 Please share your testing results with me if you are